OGobidike/hand_gestures/README.md

 ---

 Enjoy!!🤖✋
+P.S.
 (If it doesn't work or theres a bug, I'll get back to this project I promise but rn its Feb, 20-tariff-25 and life be lifin so...)